awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 The length of the key provider information\.
 It is a 2\-byte value interpreted as a 16\-bit unsigned integer that specifies the number of bytes that contain the key provider information\.
 **Key Provider Information**  <a name="data-key-provider-info"></a>
 The key provider information\.
 It is determined by the key provider\.
-When AWS KMS is the master key provider or you are using a KMS keyring, this value contains the Amazon Resource Name \(ARN\) of the AWS KMS customer master key \(CMK\)\.
+When AWS KMS is the master key provider or you are using an AWS KMS keyring, this value contains the Amazon Resource Name \(ARN\) of the AWS KMS customer master key \(CMK\)\.
 **Encrypted Data Key Length**  <a name="data-key-length"></a>
 The length of the encrypted data key\.
 It is a 2\-byte value interpreted as a 16\-bit unsigned integer that specifies the number of bytes that contain the encrypted data key\.
 **Encrypted Data Key**  <a name="data-key"></a>